Top 5 Importing Mistakes in South Africa – SSS

 Importing electronics to South Africa is more straightforward than most people expect.
 Laptops, PCs, phones, and most consumer electronics carry 0% customs duty under SARS tariff schedules, with 15% VAT applied on the total CIF value (cost + insurance + freight).
 Scott’s Shipping Services (SSS) handles the full process, from purchase through customs clearance to door delivery, quoted as one all-inclusive price with no surprise fees.

-Why Import Electronics to South Africa?
+Why import electronics to South Africa?

 South African retailers carry a limited selection compared to what is available internationally.
 Product launches arrive later, local pricing includes significant markups, and some brands or configurations simply never reach our shelves.
 When the product you want is sitting in a US, UK, or EU store at half the local price, importing makes financial sense.